About this Site

 Those malicious persons who have tried to discredit me by suggesting that my depression was caused from a lack of belief in God and His Holy Word are presumptuous and ignorant.
 Men of God in the Bible experienced depression regarding the spiritual iniquity of their land (or community) which is the same thing I've experienced for the majority of my life.
 So when Hogan supporters address me as a non-Christian with the accompanying accusations they are demonstrating to me their lack of discernment and separation from the Spirit of God.

 The January-March 2000 edition of The Quarterly Journal from the Personal Freedom Outreach organization featured a well-researched and fully documented biblical exposition on the overall "ministry" and life of David Hogan.
 (Hogan's heretical teachings guarantee that he is not God's miracle man.
 And if you believe Hogan owns a four-wheel vehicle that can drive underwater you have lost touch with reality.)

 My response to the criticism I have received for writing this article: Correspondence on the Credibility of David Hogan

 What mindsets contribute to the popularity of false ministers?: Understanding the Phenomenon of Tom Papania.
 (Much of what is written in this letter applies to people who believe in Dave Hogan).

-One of the best and very sobering reality-based / Scripturally sound instructional video productions you will ever see: "The Signs & Wonders Movement Exposed" DVD.
+One of the best and very sobering reality-based / Scripturally sound instructional video productions available on DVD: "The Signs & Wonders Movement Exposed".

 Some background info on Ted Haggard: Ted Haggard's Deception.
 (If Hogan were a true man of God he would rebuke Haggard instead of milking New Life for money.
 I wrote this statement years before Haggard's scandals came to light.)